 A website is like a puzzle.
-All of the pieces have to come together to tell a larger story.
-But each piece must make sense on its own because there's no telling which part of the puzzle people will play with first.
+All of the pieces have to fit together to tell a larger story.
+But unlike a puzzle, each piece must also make sense on its own.
 How do you write a story where there is no defined beginning, middle or end?
-By focusing on the user’s experience.
+By building the narrative around the user’s experience.

-I’ve written and Creative Directed all kinds of websites, from simple blogs to complex, transactional sites, taking the same approach to each and every one.
-I focus on what people want to do and then try to provide the simplest, most intuitive way for them to do it.
+I’ve written and Creative Directed all kinds of websites, from simple blogs to complex, e-commerce sites, taking the same approach to each and every one.
+I focus on what people want to do and give them the simplest, most intuitive way to do it.

 Here are just a few of the sites I've worked on thus far.

-How many times have you gone to conferences and meetups hoping to meet your idols, only to find that approaching them is just TOO awkward?
+How many times have you gone to conferences or events hoping to connect with your idols, only to find that approaching them is just TOO awkward?

 It's equally frustrating for the people you're hoping to meet.
 Industry icons are people too.
-They want to help others but just don’t have the time to mentor everyone individually.
-That’s why Jeff Miller and I created Speed Mentoring.
-To help Creatives get actual face time with some of the industry's best Creative minds.
+They want to help others.
+But just don’t have the time to mentor everyone individually.
+That’s why I created Speed Mentoring.
+To help you get actual face time with some of the industry's best minds.

-Lest you think this was all fun and games, check this out.
-Reunions are the life blood of colleges since returning alumni who have a good experience tend to give more generously.
-I’m now talking with Occidental about creating a program for each returning class that helps make their reunion the social glue that bonds them to their classmates and the school.
+Lest you think this was all fun and games, think on this: reunions are the life blood of colleges since returning alumni tend to give more generously.

 The 3% Conference champions female creative talent and leadership in advertising.
 Working with founder Kat Gordon, I helped shape the 3% story & agenda, designed learning sessions, was a speaker and facilitator, directed the digital, video, and social teams, and created content and programming like Speed Mentoring and CD Bootcamp.